Effective embedding of residually hyperbolic groups into direct products of extensions of centralizers

 \subsection{Toral relatively hyperbolic groups}

-A group $G$ that is hyperbolic relative to a collection $\{H_{1},\ldots,H_{k}\}$ of subgroups is called \emph{toral} if $H_{1},\ldots,H_{k}$ are all abelian and $G$ is torsion-free.
-Many algorithmic problems in (toral) relatively hyperbolic groups are decidable, and in particular we take note of the following for later use. \begin{lemma} In every toral relatively hyperbolic group $G$, the following hold. \begin{arabicenumerate} \item The conjugacy problem in $G$, and hence the word problem, is decidable. \item If $G$ is non-abelian then we may effectively construct two non-commuting elements of $G$. \item If $g\in G$ is a hyperbolic element (i.e. not conjugate to any element of any $H_{i}$), then the centralizer $C(g)$ of $g$ is an infinite cyclic group.
-Further, a generator for $C(g)$ can be effectively constructed. \end{arabicenumerate} \end{lemma} \begin{proof} The word problem was solved in \cite{Far98} and the conjugacy problem in \cite{Bum04}.
-For the second statement, we need only enumerate pairs $(g,h)\in G\times G$ until we find a pair with $[g,h]\neq 1$.
+A group $G$ that is hyperbolic relative to a collection $\{H_{1},\ldots,H_{k}\}$ of subgroups is called \emph{toral} if $H_{1},\ldots,H_{k}$ are all finitely-generated abelian groups and $G$ is torsion-free.
+Many algorithmic problems in (toral) relatively hyperbolic groups are decidable, and in particular we take note of the following for later use. \begin{lemma} In every toral relatively hyperbolic group $G$, the following hold. \begin{arabicenumerate} \item The conjugacy problem in $G$, and hence the word problem, is decidable. \item $G$ satisfies the CSA property (maximal abelian subgroups are malnormal), hence commutation is a transitive relation on the set of non-trivial elements of $G$. \item There exists an algorithm that, given an element $g\in G$, produces a generating set for $C(g)$. \end{arabicenumerate} \end{lemma} \begin{proof} The word problem was solved in \cite{Far98} and the conjugacy problem in \cite{Bum04}.
+The CSA property is proved in \cite{KM09} and in \cite{Gro09}, and commutation-transitivity follows from CSA \cite{MR96}.

+For the third statement, we first determine, using Theorem~5.6 of \cite{Osi06Memoirs}, whether $g$ is parabolic (conjugate to an element of some $H_{i}$) or hyperbolic (not conjugate to any element of any $H_{i}$).
+If $g$ is parabolic, this theorem also produces $h\in G$ and an index $i$ such that $g\in H_{i}^{h}$.
+Since $G$ is commutation-transitive, it follows that $C(g)$ is a maximal abelian subgroup hence is equal to $H_{i}^{g}$.
+Then the conjugates of the generators of $H_{i}$ form a generating set for $C(g)$.

-For the third statement, let $G=\langle A\rangle$ and let $g\in G$ be a hyperbolic element.
-Theorem~4.3 of \cite{Osi06IJAC} shows that the subgroup
+If $g$ is hyperbolic, then $C(g)$ is infinite cyclic.
+Indeed, Theorem~4.3 of \cite{Osi06IJAC} shows that the subgroup

 has a cyclic subgroup of finite index.
 Since $G$ is torsion-free, $E(g)$ must be infinite cyclic (see for example the proof of Proposition~12 of \cite{MR96}).
 Clearly $C(g)\leq E(g)$, hence $C(g)$ is infinite cyclic.